BuyPro/Sideburns/README.md

 ### template \<String\>
 The template parameter is a string containing special markup to tell sideburns where to insert your data.
 A sideburns tag starts with \[\[ (double left square brackets) and ends with ]] (double right square brackets).
 Any whitespace in the tag is simply ignored, meaning that `[[ name ]]` and `[[name]]` are both equivelent.

 The start of the tag can also be given certain modifiers to change its meaning.
-Two of these create a "block" that will need to be closed with a special closing tag, while the third functions as per the standard tag but will also escape whatever value is to be inserted.
+Two of these create a "block" that will need to be closed with a special closing tag, while the others function as per the standard tag but will in some way modify the data.

 NB: Check the Roadmap to see which features are currently available.
 Use of an un-implemented operator will currently be ignored.